Are you really too busy to find love?

 When your life is full of responsibilities and commitments, you might feel it’s only fair that you opt out of the dating scene.

-From the outside, the world of love appears languid, suitable only for those (young, or rich, or retired) people who have years to spend sipping cocktails, enjoying nine-hour candlelit dinners or walking hand-in-hand at a snail’s pace across a beach.
+From the outside, dating websites and the world of love appears languid, suitable only for those (young, or rich, or retired) people who have years to spend sipping cocktails, enjoying nine-hour candlelit dinners or walking hand-in-hand at a snail’s pace across a beach.
 When your life is already hectic, is it really right to expect someone to accept the few crumbs of time and energy you have left?
 OK, stop.
 Think.
 Most relationships are conducted by people just like you.

 In real life, love and dating aren’t a romantic film – they’re people connecting with each other from within full and fulfilling lives.
 In fact the best relationships occur when two busy people collide – they don’t get stuck in a rut, they move, share, grow and learn together.
 And they understand and tolerate the pressures on each other.